-This is my second cycle using this monitor and I am loving it.
+This is my second cycle using the OvaCue Fertility Monitor and I am loving it.
 It has really shown me more about my cycles, that I could have missed.
 It can tell you up to 7 days when your ovulation will occur, giving you ample time to get that baby dancing in!!!
-This monitor can help take stress off of trying to conceive and let you relax a little bit more.
+This monitor can help take the stress off of trying to conceive and let you relax a little bit more.
 Plus, the accuracy level of the OvaCue Monitor is 98% while others are only 73-94%, so that is nice.

 - FDA-approved and recommended by fertility specialists

 - Simple to use and mess-free with no additional purchases necessary

 - Track your cycle daily with the calendar-view display

 - Predict your ovulation up to 5-7 days in advance

 I did everything a mama that is trying to conceive did.
 I charted, I took ovulation tests, I bought pregnancy tests (20 at a time, sometimes more..) and I prayed.